Pro Forma Invoice Meaning

 When to Use?

-It is an important process for an organization.
-This process happens before the actual sale transactions happen.
+It is an essential process for an organization.
+This process happens before the actual sale transactions occur.
 It can be used in the following situations:

 - Generally, it is issued in the case of new buyers with whom no dealing has happened in the past.